apache/jackrabbit-site/src/site/markdown/index.md

 Apache Jackrabbit News
 ----------------------
+##### August 3rd, 2015: Apache Jackrabbit Oak 1.0.18 released
+Jackrabbit Oak 1.0.18 is a patch release that contains fixes and improvements over the previous 1.0.17 release.
+See the [downloads](downloads.html#oak1.0) page for more details

 ##### Jul the 24th, 2015: Apache Jackrabbit Oak 1.2.3 released
 Jackrabbit Oak 1.2.3 is a patch release that contains fixes and improvements over the previous 1.2.2 release.
 See the [downloads](downloads.html#oak) page for more details.